Joey Gallo Preview, Player Props: Twins vs. Rangers

 Joey Gallo At The Plate

-- In 20.8% of his games this year, Gallo has tallied at least one RBI.
-In nine of those games (8.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 21 games this season (20.4%), Gallo has picked up an RBI, and in nine of those games (8.7%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.